teamniteo/handbook/standup.md

 ## Instructions
-Every day at 9AM UTC (10AM CET) we have a stand up meeting on [Zoom.us](https://zoom.us) (you need their sofware and an account with email @niteo.co).
+Every day at 9AM UTC (10AM CET) we have a stand up meeting on [Zoom.us](https://zoom.us).
+You need the sofware and an account with email @niteo.co.
+If you have issues connecting or have a poor internet connection but still want to join, you can [phone-in to a local number](https://zoom.us/zoomconference).
+You will need the meeting ID which is always the same and seen on #operations channel when standup starts.

 One by one we'll go over the things done in the last day, things to be done and any blockers anyone has and resolve them.
 If there was a new feature published, this should be mentioned so people can update their work flows if it concerns them.

 If you're missing that day (conference and vacation excluded), add a note in #working-on Slack channel.